 2. Focus on the problem

 It can become tempting to expand the subject matter and cover many aspects of or potential uses for your product.
-This can cloud the actual solution that the user is in need of and cause frustration or calls to your customer service line.
+This can cloud the actual solution that the user needs and cause frustration or calls to your customer service line.

 Focus on the specific solution your customer will need to have, whether they are an individual learning to use the product or a technician needing to repair it.